pvcraven/web-development-class/source/04_css/04_bootstrap/bootstrap.rst

 * Then look at their section on
   `Components <https://getbootstrap.com/docs/4.1/components/alerts/>`_
   to know how to use it for components.
 Try those out.
+* Do you want an image with a caption?
+Checkout `Content...Figures <http://getbootstrap.com/docs/4.1/content/figures/>`_
+* Need to style a table?
+Check out `Content...Tables <http://getbootstrap.com/docs/4.1/content/tables/>`_
 * Finally, look at their
-  `flex box system <https://getbootstrap.com/docs/4.1/utilities/flex/>`_.
+  `grid system <http://getbootstrap.com/docs/4.1/layout/grid/>`_.
 It is a very important tool for layout.

 .. _Bootstrap: http://getbootstrap.com/